hubertlepicki/spike/README.md

-Basic usage consists on creating an Elixir module, which represents your form and stores both: data, that the user can manipulate using UI controls (via LiveView or otherwise), and data that is necessary for the form to be rendered and displayed to user.
+Basic usage consists on creating an Elixir module, which represents your form and stores both: data, that the user can manipulate using UI controls (via LiveView or otherwise), and data that is necessary for the form to be rendered and displayed to user or validated on the server.

 Spike's [LiveView bindings](https://github.com/hubertlepicki/spike-liveview) or [Surface UI bindings](https://github.com/hubertlepicki/spike-surface) can be